wesleyguirra/wesguirra.github.io/README.md

 ### Fullstack Engineer at Platform Builders (2018/10 ~ 2019/11)
 ---
+#### Description
+> My main function was to develop mobile (hybrid) applications using React-Native, Redux and MobX, the applications focused on validating new business models, as well as new products for large retailers, I was able to apply varied knowledge from mobile development to continuous integration (CI /CD, Twelve-factor-app), in some situations I even worked directly on the back-end of applications that were written mainly in Java using the Spring framework.
 #### Accomplishments
 - Developed App based on content `CMS` for hotel Jatiuca using `React`
 - Developed CMS Web App for hotel Jatiuca using `React`